syhstudy/syh.github.io/_pages/about.md

 ======
 I am a teaching assistant at Nantong Normal College.

-My research focuses on Intelligent Software Engineering, with a spotlight on the following key areas:
+My research focuses on *Intelligent Software Engineering*, with a spotlight on the following key areas:

 + Reliability